Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

-template: assumptions
+template: text editors

-## Understanding of plain text
+## Understanding plain text

 When you as a human see plain text on your screen or type text characters on your keyboard, chances are the computer behind the scenes will store that text's numeric codes (in binary) according to one of these two encoding systems.